miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed tutorial Humanity bug and other Python errors, thanks to mzz.
 Restored laughter of Mr. Ox and a few sounds around the Ocean House.
 Corrected a wrong sign in warrens and removed icon of Mitnick's PC.
-Swapped wrong manhole covers for Griffith Park and Giovanni mansion.
+Swapped wrong manhole covers for Griffith Park and Giovanni Mansion.
 Removed test button in Ventrue clan popup and minor level problems.
 Improved sound effects of morgue doors and Kamikaze Zen vault doors.
 Fixed texture error with the third Gangrel armor, thanks to MooCha.